top of page

 7. Institutional Alignment

-We assess whether founders, investors, governance structures, and long-term incentives are aligned with the expectations of serious institutional capital.
+Whether founders, investors, governance structures, and long-term incentives are aligned with the expectations of serious institutional capital.
+Misalignment at this stage rarely remains contained.
+It compounds as the company scales.

-When alignment is assumed rather than verified, capital formalises the misalignment.
+When alignment is assumed rather than verified, capital formalizes the misalignment.

-These seven pillars are assessed before any view is taken on growth, funding, or scale.
+These seven dimensions are assessed before any view is taken on growth, funding, or scale.
+They shape everything that follows.

 The Determination